Open-EO/openeo.org/documentation/1.0/getting-started/python-client.md

 ## User Defined Function

-If the use case you want to realize with openEO can not be accomplished with the [default processes](https://openeo.org/documentation/1.0/processes.html), you can define a [user defined function](https://openeo.org/documentation/1.0/glossary.html#user-defined-function-udf).
+If your use case can not be accomplished with the [default processes](https://openeo.org/documentation/1.0/processes.html) of openEO, you can define a [user defined function](https://openeo.org/documentation/1.0/glossary.html#user-defined-function-udf).
 Therefore, you can create a Python function that will be executed at the backend and functions as a process in your process graph.

 Some examples using UDFs can be found in the [Python Client Repository](https://github.com/Open-EO/openeo-python-client/tree/master/examples/udf).